How to apply for a Tier 4 student visa outside the UK

-If you are a student on an undergraduate course, you are not allowed to bring family to the UK unless you are a government-sponsored student studying a course of six months or longer.
+If you are an undergraduate student, you can only bring family members to the UK if you are a government-sponsored student studying a course of six months or longer.

 You must make a final choice of university before you apply for your visa.
 When you are issued the visa, it will allow you to study only at that particular institution.

-As part of the requirements under the Points-based immigration system, universities must notify UKVI if a student does not register as expected, withdraws from their course, or does not maintain good attendance.
+As part of the Points-based immigration system requirements, universities must notify UKVI if a student doesn't register as expected, withdraws from their course, or does not maintain good attendance.